I think Poland offers some of the best hikes in Europe. To prove that bold statement I gathered some of the most beautiful hiking trails in Poland.

 Trail color: blue, yellow, red

-This route is a bit longer than the other ones, but sooo worth to hike!
+This route is a bit longer than the other ones, but sooo worth hiking!
 It includes the highest mount in Polish Bieszczady - Tarnica peak (1346 m).

 Bieszczady is considered to be the wildest and most secluded Polish mountain range.
 Well, they are as secluded as they can get - it's easy to get to the area by car and there are already quite a few hikers, especially in the summer.